Colchester Institute Skip To Main Content

 The range of online risks could be categorised as:

-• content: being exposed to illegal, inappropriate, or harmful material; for example, pornography, fake news, suicide, racist or radical and extremist views.
+• content: being exposed to illegal, inappropriate, or harmful material; for example, pornography, racism, misogyny, self-harm, suicide, antisemitism, radicalisation, extremism, misinformation, disinformation (including fake news) and conspiracy theories.

 • contact: being subjected to harmful online interaction with other users; for example, peer to peer pressure, commercial advertising as well as adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes.